 Company | Our Mission

-What if we could capture carbon that would otherwise become a part of the air, and use it to make materials that would otherwise be made from oil?
+What if we could capture carbon emissions that would otherwise become a part of the air, and use them to make materials that would otherwise be made from oil?

-At Newlight, we believe that the most sustainable way to reduce the amount of carbon in the air is to use greenhouse gas as a clean, cost-effective resource for the production of commercially useful materials.
+At Newlight, we believe that the most sustainable way to reduce the amount of carbon in the air is to use greenhouse gas emissions as a cost-effective resource for the production of commercially useful materials, materials that would otherwise be made from oil.

-Founded out of Princeton University and Northwestern University in 2003, Newlight has developed, patented, and commercialized the world's first commercially-scaled carbon sequestration technology able to produce a high-performance thermoplastics that can match the performance of oil-based plastics and out-compete on price.
+Founded in 2003, Newlight has developed, patented, and commercialized the world's first commercially-scaled carbon sequestration technology able to produce a high-performance thermoplastics that can match the performance of oil-based plastics and out-compete on price.

 Imagine the possibilitiesTM>>